National Register of Historic Places listings in Quay County, New Mexico

 This is a list of the National Register of Historic Places listings in Quay County, New Mexico.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Quay County, New Mexico, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 13 properties and districts listed on the National Register in the county.
-Another property was once listed but has been removed.
+Thirteen properties and districts are listed on the National Register in the county.
+Another property was once listed, but has been removed.
 All of the places within the county on the National Register are also listed on the State Register of Cultural Properties with the single exception of the Arch Hurley Conservancy District Office Building.